Building websites for Safari Reader Mode and other reading apps.

 <div>version.
 When you compare the two examples you can see that “Why dogs are good” is styled nicely in the semantic version but not in the

 <div>version.
 As Instapaper didn’t know that “Why are dogs good” is actually a heading of the page it just treated it like any other text within the document.
-This applies to other styling further down the page for quotes, lists, links etc.
+This is also the case for other elements further down the page such as quotes, lists, links etc.

 - Missing content on